 Choosing between a house and an apartment can be difficult as both have their pros and cons.
 In most cases, living in a house gives you much more space and it comes with a yard which is great if you have a dog.
+Consult with the brokers from Palm Springs to know what is best for you.

 The disadvantage is that a house requires far more maintenance.
 The convenience of apartment living is appealing, particularly in a complex with services and features, like a pool and a gym.
 Your choice between the two will depend on many different factors but safety, price and privacy are often top concerns.